Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

       .. code-block:: text

+         I want to optimize my diet.

-         I want to minimize the cost of food while upholding my dietary needs.
+         Objective: I want to minimize the cost of food while upholding my dietary needs.

-         The following food I want to choose between is as follows, it is a comma-delimited table with the following columns: food, price, calories, protein, fat, sodium: salad,2.49,320,31,12,1230
+         Constraints:
+         - I want to eat between 1800 and 2200 calories per day
+         - At least 91 gram of protein
+         - At most 65 gram of fat
+         - At most 1779 mg of sodium

          ...